Using the rules engine

 Actions

 An action executes your rule, if the event occurs, and the conditions meet all the criteria.
-An action can be a notification to a channel or it can be a modification to an asset.
+An action can be a notification to a channel, or it can be a modification to an asset.
 What you will need to configure depends on the action type.
 For notifications, you’ll need to specify the notification channel and template.
-For asset modification, you can edit field like the OS vendor, OS product, OS version, hardware vendor, hardware product, hardware version, asset tags, and asset type.
+For asset modification, you can edit fields like the OS vendor, OS product, OS version, hardware vendor, hardware product, hardware version, asset tags, and asset type.

 Channels